sgrvinod/Terrestrial-Solar-Radiation/README.md

 # Terrestrial-Solar-Radiation
-Created in code Terrestrial solar radiation models for the Solar Thermal Engineering course at Col. U
+Evaluated terrestrial solar radiation models for the Solar Thermal Engineering course at Col. U

 **Modeled in Python**